julienvincent/nvim-paredit/README.md

 The goal of `nvim-paredit` is to provide a comparable s-expression editing experience in Neovim to that provided by Emacs.

+## Project Status

+This is currently **alpha software**.

+You will experience bugs and there are still several unimplemented operations.
+The fundamental operations are mostly complete and probably work as expected in 90% of cases.
+You can probably switch to using this full time if you can tollerate some oddities and don't need the unimplemented operations.

 ## Installation

 ### Using [folke/lazy.vim](https://github.com/folke/lazy.nvim)